Canvas Course Templates

 Weekly Wrap Up or Conclusion Page

-Features Included in All Templates
+Features Included in All Three Templates

 In addition to three distinct template page designs, all templates feature instructor resources, a customizable "Start Here" module, and a fully structured weekly modular format.